kangbb/learngit/README.md

 # learngit
-Some simple command for git.
+Some simple commands for git.